vida22/a-little-todo-app/README.md

-# little-todo-app
+# A little todo app

-* A little todo app made for Programming User Interface course
+* This is a little todo app made for Programming User Interface course at CMU
 * @CMU @MHCI